Frequently asked questions

 email@example.com more information.
 A couple of rules though: no flash, and no blinking or scrolling content within the ads themselves.

-- Who created this site?
+- Who originally created the site?

 - What is commandlinefu written in?